A tropical version of Hilbert polynomial (in dimension one): Description of tropical recurrent sequences via paths in the graph

-Denote by $Q_T\subset \RR^{k+n}$ a polyhedron of all the tropical recurrent sequences which are yielded following the path $T$ as described above (see Proposition~\ref{path}).
-Thus, any yielded tropical recurrent sequence satisfies the vector $a$.
+Denote by $Q_T\subset \RR^{k+n}$ a polyhedron of all the tropical recurrent sequences which are produced along the path $T$ as described above (see Proposition~\ref{path}).
+Thus, any produced tropical recurrent sequence satisfies the vector $\vec a$.
 The polyhedron $Q_T$ is presented by the systems of linear equations and linear inequalities produced in Definitions~\ref{single}, \ref{unbounded}, \ref{bounded}, respectively, applied to the edges of the path $T$ (see Theorem~\ref{correctness}).
 Observe that when $S\neq \{1\}$ Theorem~\ref{correctness}~i) implies that for the inequalities describing $Q_T$ just the inequalities describing $P_v$ and $P_w$ suffice, while when $S= \{1\}$ one has to add to the latter inequalities also the equality $x_n=y_1+a_0-a_n$ (see Theorem~\ref{correctness}~ii)).

 Observe that for a rigid edge $(v,w)$ the polyhedron $Q_{T_w}\subset \RR^{k+n+1}$ is homeomorphic to $Q_T$, and the homeomorphism is provided by the projection along the last coordinate.
 For an augmenting edge $(v,w)$ the polyhedron $Q_{T_w}$ is homeomorphic to the cylinder $Q_T\times \RR$.
 In particular, in the latter case $\dim (Q_{T_w})= \dim (Q_T) + 1$.
 Summarizing, we have established the following proposition.